Frequently Asked Questions

 What other studies of the dapivirine ring are you conducting?

-IPM is currently conducting a number of smaller supporting studies to inform the potential use of the ring should it be approved.
-These studies evaluate the ring’s safety and pharmacokinetics with factors such as menses and with tampon use, and potential interactions with commonly used medications to treat infections.
-IPM is also partnering with MTN to conduct a supporting study to assess the ring’s safety in adolescent girls, now ongoing, and a planned study assessing pharmacokinetics when the ring is used by lactating women.
+IPM has also conducted a number of smaller supporting studies to inform the potential use of the ring should it be approved.
+A study assessing pharmacokinetics when the ring is used by lactating women is under way.
+Recently completed studies evaluated the ring’s safety and pharmacokinetics with factors such as menses and with tampon use, and potential interactions with commonly used medications to treat infections.

 Is IPM seeking regulatory approval for the ring’s licensure?

 Yes.
-IPM plans to submit the comprehensive dossier of evidence regulators require to license the product for public use in Q1 2017, once all data on the ring have been compiled.
+IPM plans to submit the comprehensive dossier of evidence regulators require to license the product for public use in mid-2017, once all data on the ring have been compiled.

 Where and when will the dapivirine ring be available for widespread use?

-IPM plans to seek regulatory approval in Q1 2017, once all data on the ring have been compiled.
-Pending approvals, the dapivirine ring could be available to women in trial populations through open-label extension studies in 2016 and commercially available in some countries as soon as 2018.
+IPM plans to seek regulatory approval in mid-2017, once all data on the ring have been compiled.
+First approvals could come in late 2018 and into 2019.
 In alignment with our mission, the first phase of the dapivirine ring’s rollout would be in the eight African countries with the highest HIV incidence among women globally, pending regulatory approvals in those countries.

 How much will the ring cost?